-We are committed to establishing and maintaining an open and respectful line of communication between families and Stella Elementary staff, each of whom has their own phone extension and e-mail address.
-Families should contact staff by telephone, Parent Square, or e-mail and understand that we will try to return calls within 48 hours in the event that a message is left.
-Families will also have an opportunity to meet with staff during the three scheduled parent-teacher conference times.
-In addition, meetings can be arranged at any time by appointment.
+We are committed to establishing and maintaining an open and respectful line of communication between families and Valor Academy staff, each of whom has their own phone extension and e-mail address.
+Families should contact staff by telephone or Parent Square and understand that we will try to return calls within 48 hours in the event that a message is left.
+Meetings can be arranged at any time by appointment.
 If a parent needs to see a staff person immediately, the parent should report directly to the Main Office, which will facilitate the soonest possible contact.

 While we certainly welcome, encourage, and appreciate contact between families and teachers, we also ask that families be respectful of the enormous and constant demands made on all of our staff.
 For example, consistently contacting a faculty member several times per week, can impact his or her ability to provide the best learning experience for all students.
-We encourage families to contact your student's classroom teacher as the point person in order to coherently address or answer any questions.
+We encourage families to contact your student's homeroom teacher/advisor as the point person in order to coherently address or answer any questions.